Regularity of a degenerate parabolic equation appearing in Vecer's unified pricing of Asian options: Abstract

 \section{Abstract}

-Ve\v{c}e\v{r} derived a degenerate parabolic equation with a boundary condition characterizing the price of Asian options for both discrete and continuous arithmetic average.
-It is well understood that there exists a unique probabilistic solution to such a problem.
-However, due to degeneracy of the partial differential operator and lack of smoothness in the boundary data, the regularity of the probabilistic solution remained unclear in the case of discretely sampled Asian options.
-We prove the probabilistic solutions of Ve\v{c}e\v{r}'s equation associated with discretely sampled Asian options are regular solutions.
+Ve\v{c}e\v{r} \cite{Vecer02} derived a degenerate parabolic equation with a boundary condition characterizing the price of Asian options with generally sampled average.
+It is well understood that there exists a unique probabilistic solution to such a problem but it remained unclear whether the probabilistic solution is a classical solution.
+We prove that the probabilistic solutions to Ve\v{c}e\v{r}'s PDE are regular.